 Meditation Doesn't Have to Be Difficult to Be Deep

-Yoga nidra meditation starts with relaxation.
-It is a simple guided practice that most people do lying down.
-It's not about struggling with your mind or being a pious monk or a saint.
-It requires no beliefs, only a willingness to sit openly with what is present.
+Meditation starts with relaxation.
+It's not about struggling with your mind or living in pious isolation from the world.
+Meditation requires no beliefs, only a willingness to sit openly with what is present.
 It's about recovering a connection with the core of who you are—a core that is already free and at ease.

-Yoga nidra is a practice that works for people who live in the real world.
+Meditation works for people who live in the real world.
 It's for people with families, relationships, and probably an amount of stress and anxiety you wish you didn't have.
 It's for people who are burned out on the idea that our lives are all about work, that it is desirable to absorb our experience of life through media and various distributed narratives, and that having more stuff makes us more happy.

 The Heart of Yoga

 The heart of yoga is liberation.
 Yoga is awakening to, and embodying, the joyous and intuitive spontaneity that is our Essential Nature.

 Yoga is awakening to the truth of our being.
 We forget our Essential Nature because we're too deeply involved with our life's various identities, roles, emotions, beliefs, and activities, all of which can become grooves or reactive patterns in which we feel stuck.

 Meditation and yoga nidra allows you to let go of these entanglements and wake up to that primordial ease and freedom that is always already present.